-All students will be expected to arrive in class with their homework and assigned readings completed.
+This is a second year level course that involves a substantial amount of reading all students will be expected to attend regularly and arrive in class with their homework and assigned readings completed.
 No meaningful participation can take place without this preparation.
-You need to hand in all assignments - including any homework or in-class writing that is spontaneously requested - in order to pass this course.